 - (i) All aspects of communication by staff (including verbal, written or personal), involving Local Government's activities should reflect the status and objectives of that Local Government.
-Communications should be accurate, polite and professional. - (ii) As a representative of the community, Council Members need to be not only responsive to community views, but to adequately communicate the attitudes and decisions of the Council.
-In doing so Council Members should acknowledge that:

-- as a member of the Council there is respect for the decision-making processes of the Council which are based on a decision of the majority of the Council; - information of a confidential nature ought not be communicated until it is no longer treated as confidential;

-- information relating to decisions of the Council on approvals, permits and so on ought only be communicated in an official capacity by a designated officer of the Council;

-- information concerning adopted policies, procedures and decisions of the Council is conveyed accurately.
+Communications should be accurate, polite and professional. - (ii) As a representative of the council, staff need to be not only responsive to community views, but to adequately communicate the attitudes and decisions of the Council.
+Staff should respect the decision-making processes of the Council which are based on a decision of the majority of the Council. - Information of a confidential nature ought not be communicated until it isno longer treated as confidential. - Information relating to decisions of the Council on approvals, permitsand so on ought only be communicated in an official capacity by a designated officer of the Council. - Information concerning adopted policies, procedures and decisions of the Council is conveyed accurately.